As of July 2024, several ongoing clinical trials are investigating CAR T cell therapy for autoimmune diseases. Here are some key details:

 These trials aim to validate the promising early results seen in individual case reports and small studies, addressing aspects such as efficacy, safety, and long-term outcomes in larger patient populations.
 The field is rapidly evolving, with new trials likely to emerge as research progresses.

-SOME OF ISRAEL’S RENOWNED HOSPITALS HAVE LAUNCHED CAR-T PROGRAMS FOR AUTOIMMUNE DISEASES.
+SEVERAL OF ISRAEL’S RENOWNED HOSPITALS HAVE LAUNCHED CAR-T PROGRAMS FOR RHEUMATOLOGICAL AUTOIMMUNE DISEASES.

 The conditions that can be treated with CAR-T therapy include: